 Financial Literacy Scores

 In a number of education systems and in all three categories of personal banking products, there were consistent differences in average financial literacy scores favoring students whose parents had a bachelor’s degree or higher.
-In other words, students whose parents have a bachelor’s degree or higher scored higher in all personal banking product categories.
+In other words, students whose parents have a bachelor’s degree or higher scored higher in all personal banking product categories reported (figure 4).

 In two of three education systems with sufficient data to meet reporting standards, among those students who had both a bank account and a prepaid debit card, the average financial literacy scores of students whose parents had a bachelor’s degree or higher were higher than those of students whose parents had less than a bachelor’s degree—by 59 score points in Australia and 57 score points in the Czech Republic (see figure 4, panel a).